-The Impressionist movement is one of my favourite eras in art history, mainly because of the vibrant color palettes and the small but visible brush strokes used in Impressionist paintings.
+The Impressionist movement is one of my favorite eras in art history, mainly because of the vibrant color palettes and the small but visible brush strokes used in Impressionist paintings.

 Things You'll Need

 - 2 base colors of your choice - I used Sally Hansen Xtreme Wear in Pacific Blue and Green With Envy

 - 3-4 "decorative" colors - I chose Sally Hansen Xtreme Wear in Mellow Yellow, and NYC polishes in French White Tip and Times Square